Table Of Contents

 In addition, you can use other programming languages in Lambda by implementing a custom runtime.
 A runtime interface handles invocation events and responses in Lambda’s execution environment.
 You can deploy a custom runtime along with your function code — or as a compute layer.

-Key takeaway: With Fargate and Lambda, you don’t have to choose the right server types, manually scale instances, or patch many issues in development or production.
-But if you need more control over your setup, AWS Fargate affords you that compared to AWS Lambda.
+At a glance: With Fargate and Lambda, you don’t have to choose the right server types, manually scale instances, or patch many issues in development or production.
+But if you need more control over your setup, AWS Fargate offers it compared to AWS Lambda.

 Performance